nimbusvoldemort/Bharti-CodeXIntern-project/README.md

 ## 2. Data Visualization with Matplotlib and Seaborn

 This project demonstrates how to load a dataset and create various visualizations to analyze the data using **Matplotlib** and **Seaborn**.
 The visualizations include:
-- Bar charts to compare categorical data.
+- Bar plots to compare categorical data.
+- Line charts to show trends over time or sequences.
+- Box plots to display the distribution and variability of data.
-- Scatter plots to show relationships between two numerical columns.
+- Scatter plots to show relationships between two numerical variables.
-- Heatmaps to display correlations between numerical columns.

 ---